melonproject-archive/documentation/chapters/investor.md

 - The Melon Fund must not be in the state: `isShutDown == true`.
 - The asset in which the redemption request is being made is currently permitted: `isRedeemAllowed[redemptionAsset] == true`
 - If Compliance criteria has been set with the Compliance Module by the Investment Manager, a check against these criteria is run to ensure that `isRedemptionPermitted() == true`.

+#### `executeRequest()`

+This function is called to process an active request.
+The function enforces conditions and delays such that no party can materially exploit asymmetric informational advantages inherent in transparent decentralized exchanges.

+Conditions for successful request execution:

+- The Melon Fund must not be in the state: `isShutDown == true`.

+- The request's status must be active: `requests[id].status == RequestStatus.active`.

+- The request's type must not be a redemption, or if it is, the quantity of shares to be redeemed must be less than or equal to the Investor's shares held: `requests[id].requestType != RequestType.redeem || requests[id].shareQuantity <= balances[requests[id].participant]`.

+- The total quantity of shares in the Melon Fund is 0 (i.e. first investment) `totalSupply == 0` or, at least one price feed update time interval (in seconds) *and* two price feed updates have occurred.

 #### `cancelRequest()`